TorstenStueber/PromiseAPlusTypeScript/README.md

          title="Promises/A+ 1.0 compliant" align="right" />
 </a>

-# Promises A+ in TypeScript
+# Promises/A+ in TypeScript
-This is a minimalist implementation of the Promises A+ specification in TypeScript.
+This is a minimalist implementation of the Promises/A+ specification in TypeScript.

 This project defines the class `Tomise` – a portmanteau of Torsten (my name) and Promise.